andreafioraldi/aosv-cheatshit/README.txt

     Written with <3 by Andrea Fioraldi <andreafioraldi@gmail.com>

-The material si divided in chapters and each chapter, in general, covers multiple related topics.
+The material is divided into chapters and each chapter, in general, covers multiple related topics.

 Some topics that are for me obvious like the structure of GOT and PLT in the